Baked Potato on the Grill

 - If you want to speed up the cooking process, pierce your potato a few times with a fork and microwave them on high 4-5 minutes before grilling.

 It’s simple to make baked potatoes on the grill and it makes the perfect side dish to your steaks!
+This is an easy potato to prepare for a crowd, and everyone is going to love the savory flavor.

 Shop Our Spices